-Elementary (K-4) High Ability Program Overview
+Elementary (K-4) Overview

-Most identified elementary high ability students are cluster-grouped in one to three classrooms in each grade level at each Zionsville elementary school.
+Most identified elementary students are cluster-grouped in one to three classrooms in each grade level at each Zionsville elementary school.
 They receive accelerated and more complex curriculum and instruction in math and/or language arts but otherwise participate in all other grade level activities, field trips, science/social studies curriculum and specials.

 Multiple professional development activities in gifted education are provided for our elementary teachers.
 Each year a cadre of ZCS teachers attends the Indiana Association for Gifted conference.
 ZCS educators also attend free workshops offered in gifted education throughout the year by The Indiana Division of Exceptional Learners.
-The K-4 High Ability teachers meet regularly to share effective strategies and to review procedures.
+The K-4 teachers meet regularly to share effective strategies and to review procedures.
 All kindergarten and first grade teachers have been formally trained to recognize the characteristics and special needs of gifted children.

 State grant funds are used to bring nationally-recognized experts to us and to purchase professional resources and student materials.
 The grant also provides stipends for teachers to pursue an endorsement in high ability education.
 The number of high ability endorsed elementary teachers in ZCS has increased significantly in the past several years.
 All teachers district-wide follow the curriculum established for students who need advanced instruction and receive resources and training throughout the year.